-- (b) the party is an entity where any of the following conditions applies: - (i) the entity and the Group are members of the same group; - (ii) one entity is an associate or joint venture of the other entity (or of a parent, subsidiary or fellow subsidiary of the other entity); - (iii) the entity and the Group are joint ventures of the same party; - (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third party; - (v) the entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group; - (vi) the entity is controlled or jointly controlled by a person identified in (a); and
+- (a) A person or a close member of that person's family is related to the Group if that person: - (i) has control or joint control over the Group; - (ii) has significant influence over the Group; or - (iii) is a member of the key management personnel of the Group or of a parent of the Group. - (b) An entity is related to a Group if any of the following conditions applies: - (i) The entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group.
+If the Group is itself such a plan, the sponsoring employers are also related to the Group. - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) The entity, or any member of the Group of which it is a part, provides key management personnel services to the Group or to the Group's parent.

-(u) Related parties (continued)

-- (b) (continued) - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).